 Since the release of Snapchat in September 2011, the use of self-destructing messaging (also referred to as "ephemeral messaging") has increased exponentially.
 In 2019, over 200 million people were using Snapchat, creating over 3.5 billion snaps each day.
-124 Additional ephemeral messaging providers have emerged, including Wickr, 125 Telegram, 126 Confide, 127 and Signal.
-128 The default setting in ephemeral messaging applications is for messages and images to self-destruct after a limited amount of time.
-129 Some applications claim to be "screen-shot proof," and one even requires the receiver to
+Additional ephemeral messaging providers have emerged, including Wickr, Telegram, Confide, and Signal.
+The default setting in ephemeral messaging applications is for messages and images to self-destruct after a limited amount of time.
+Some applications claim to be "screen-shot"